Construction of the frequency response based on experimental data

 L = length( d.Time ); # Количество отсчетов в сигнале

-To translate a signal into the frequency domain, all you need is the function fft
+To translate the signal into the frequency domain, the function is sufficient fft.

 using FFTW